shahaliyev/shahaliyev.github.io/_posts/2024-05-19-reflections-25.md

 How to deal with unlived life?
 How to test if I truly lived?
 If perchance I learned that today I will breathe my last, I wish to feel total indifference towards my own death.
 That indifference would emanate from understanding of a) that I did one thing truly worthwhile in my life, and b) that the world would be untouched by my death.

 A year and a half ago, I edited my grandfather's memoirs and brought unorganized writing into the form of a book.
 It was a several-month long process, and once I edited the last page and saw the result of my efforts in front of my eyes, I realized for the first time what living actually meant.
-It was neither variety and intensity of experience which I desperately was striving for all the time, nor success or admiration of others which are fleeting and unrealiable, but a selfless act of completing a noble work that made my life meaningful.
+It was neither variety and intensity of experience which I desperately was striving for all the time, nor success or admiration of others which are fleeting and unreliable, but a selfless act of completing a noble work that made my life meaningful.

 On my last day in this world, I don't want to declare my love to others and ask for forgiveness, for correctly conducted life would relieve me from this responsibility.
 Instead, I should [do what is necessary](/writings/vespasian) at the moment: plant a tree that may never grow, deliver a scheduled lecture to ungrateful audience, write the  lines of a poem which will remain unfinished, go for a morning jog to improve health which won't be needed the next day, fix the bedroom lampshade which will go off forever.
 I do not want my last day to  change my habitual behavior.
 And if I am to die today, I should finish this writing.